I offer you this knish.

 Yet, I mourn.

-My cousins owned the now long gone Izzy's Knishes on the Long Beach Boardwalk.
-(The Boardwalk had two!)
-Those, hot-out-of-the-oven, became my benchmark.
+The Long Beach Boardwalk had two: one belonged to my cousin's (Paula and Al Gewirtz).
+That was Royalty Knish and Donut Izzy's Knishes was the other.
+Royalty's, hot-out-of-the-oven, became my benchmark.
 Yet, there I was at this book's end, saddened.
 If only I could have compared them to Stahl's.
 When I read how Silver described the Stahl knish, "If you cut it in half, the cross-sections revealed a membrane of dough that split the innards into chambers, like those of a human heart," I closed the book and said, "Now, that's a knish."